 - 2 teaspoons capers

-- Generously season both sides of chicken with salt and pepper, set aside.
+- Generously season both sides of chicken with the 2 teaspoons salt and 1/2 teaspoon pepper, set aside.

-- Cook bacon until browned and crisp over medium heat in a large frying pan or shallow dutch oven.
-Remove from pan and add olive oil.
-Increase heat to medium-high.
+- Cook 5-6 slices chopped bacon until browned and crisp over medium heat in a large Dutch oven or other heavy-bottomed pot with a lid.
+Remove bacon from pan and add the 2 tablespoons olive oil.
 Once shimmering, add half of the chicken pieces and cook on one side until well browned.
 Flip and repeat on other side, remove from pan to a clean plate and repeat with remaining chicken.

-- Add shallots, carrots, celery, and mushrooms to pan and season generously with salt and pepper.
-Cook, stirring occasionally, until vegetables start to brown.
-Add paprika and stir to incorporate into veggies.
-Add red wine and scrape up any browned bits stuck to the bottom of the pan.
+- Add 1 chopped shallot, 2 chopped carrots, 1 chopped celery stalk, and 8 ounces sliced mushrooms to pan and season generously with salt and pepper.
+Cook, stirring occasionally, until vegetables start to brown, about 10 minutes.
+Add 1 teaspoon smoked paprika and stir to incorporate into veggies.
+Add 1 cup red wine and scrape up any browned bits stuck to the bottom of the pan.

-- Add tomatoes, capers, stock, and bacon and bring to a boil.
+- Add 15-ounce can tomatoes, 2 teaspoons capers, 1 cup chicken broth, the chicken and the cooked bacon and bring to a boil.
 Reduce heat to a slow simmer, cover and cook until chicken is tender, at least 30 minutes.
 Taste and season with additional salt and pepper if needed.